 If I receive a scholarship will it affect my other financial aid?

-In some instances when you are awarded a scholarship after your financial aid has been awarded, something called an over-award may occur (see an example).
+In some instances when you are awarded a scholarship after your financial aid has been awarded, something called an over-award may occur.
 This means that the total of your awards exceed your cost of attendance.
 Federal regulations require adjustments to financial aid to correct the over-award.
 In some cases, the adjustment may result in a further reduction of other aid (excluding the Pell grant) in order to award the scholarship.
 Normally, adjustments are first made to financial aid that is seen as least beneficial to the student, such as loans, since that is financial aid you are responsible for paying back later.

 Now that I have a scholarship, will I need to apply to more?

 That is your decision, but most students will need to apply to scholarships more than once while in college.
 Some scholarships are renewable, but not all of them will carry through to the next school year.
 If a scholarship is renewable, be sure to pay attention to the requirements the donor has for renewing your application with them.
 If a scholarship is not renewable, you will want to go back and start your application process again.
 Just remind yourself how great it felt to receive a scholarship the first time if you need a little motivation.
 Also remember, many scholarship essays can be revised and used again, so you do not have to start from scratch.